Peelander-Z: Wrestling

 Professional wrestling is a big theme in Peelander-Z's personas.
 Peelander Blue dresses in pro-wrestling garb, including a replica wrestling belt.
 All 3 members of the group are fans of professional wrestling, and are friends with independent wrestlers "M-Dogg 20" Matt Cross and Josh Prohibition.
 They have also been musically featured with pro-wrestling related Kaiju Big Battel.

-On June 23, 2007, the group performed at The Florida Supercon in Ft.
-Lauderdale, Florida.
+On June 23, 2007, the group performed at The Florida Supercon in Fort Lauderdale.
 During their concert, pro-wrestler Nick Mayberry rushed the stage and threatened to assault the group.
 The trio were able to fight back, and both Peelander Blue and Peelander Red pinned Mayberry simultaneously - being named new co-HCW Hardcore Champions.
 This was their first pro-wrestling Title win.

 On November 3, 2007, Mayberry appeared again with the group at the JaniCon in Jacksonville, Florida.
 He again made his way to the stage during their concert, assaulting the band and re-gaining HCW's Hardcore Championship, before being taken down by a chairshot from Peelander Blue.
 Peelander Blue, Peelander Red and Peelander Pink pinned Mayberry simultaneously, with all 3 being named co-HCW Hardcore Champions.
 It marks their second pro-wrestling Title victory.